 Show how things work in real life and help learners absorb and apply visual data to make decisions on the job.

 Reduce the potential for cueing or guessing, since learners are free to click on any part of the image.

 How to create a hotspot question in Easygenerator

 Select the hotspot question from the left-hand panel and add it to a section.

-Upload a background image (The recommended width is 880px.
+The recommended width is 880px.
 The image will be scaled in the learner’s view to fit the placeholder.
-Scrolls may be added for optimal learner’s experience.
-Keep the image under 5mb for best loading speed).
+Scrolls may be added for optimal learner experience.
+Keep the image under 5MB for the best loading speed.

 Click on the image and drag the selection to create a hotspot.
-You can select a single or multiple response mode.
+You can select single or multiple response modes.

 Add feedback for correct and incorrect answers.

 The question instruction should be direct, and meaningful and state a specific problem that focuses on the learning objective.

 Make sure that each hotspot has a specific, clear-cut position on the image.